-This prospectus relates to up to 815,409 shares of our common stock that may be offered for sale by the selling stockholder if, and to the extent that, it tenders its common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to it instead of cash.
-Boston Properties Limited Partnership originally issued these units to the selling stockholder in consideration for interests in properties contributed to Boston Properties Limited Partnership, in connection with our July 9, 1998 acquisition of a parcel of land in Washington, D.C., known as Metropolitan Square.
-In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholder.
-Under the terms of that agreement, the selling stockholder could not tender its units for redemption until after July 9, 1999.
+This prospectus relates to up to 16,796,118 shares of our common stock, 14,212,577 of which may be offered for sale by the selling stockholders if, and to the extent that, they tender their common units of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
+On June 23, 1997, in consideration for interests in properties contributed to Boston Properties Limited Partnership in connection with our initial public offering; Boston Properties, Inc. issued 2,674,541 shares of common stock to the selling stockholders and Boston Properties Limited Partnership issued 14,803,118 common units of limited partnership interest of Boston Properties Limited Partnership to the selling stockholders.
+In connection with our initial public offering, we entered into a registration rights and lock-up agreement with the selling stockholders, among others.
+Under the terms of that agreement, the selling stockholders could not dispose of their common stock or tender their units for redemption until after June 23, 1999.
 We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
-Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholder.
+Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.